-As of September 30, 2007, we serviced approximately 416,000 residential and commercial home heating oil customers and 7,000 propane customers.
+As of September 30, 2008, we sold product to approximately 402,000 full service residential and commercial home heating oil customers and 7,000 propane customers.
 We believe we are the largest retail distributor of home heating oil in the United States.
-We also sell home heating oil, gasoline and diesel fuel to approximately 27,000 customers on a delivery only basis.
-We install, maintain, and repair heating and air conditioning equipment for our customers, and provide ancillary home services, including home security and plumbing, to approximately 11,000 customers.
-During fiscal year 2007, total sales were comprised of approximately 76% from sales of home heating oil; 14% from the installation and repair of heating and air conditioning equipment; and 10% from the sale of other petroleum products.
+We also sell home heating oil, gasoline and diesel fuel to approximately 28,000 customers on a delivery only basis.
+We install, maintain, and repair heating and air conditioning equipment for our customers and provide ancillary home services, including home security and plumbing, to approximately 11,000 customers.
+During fiscal 2008, total sales were comprised approximately 78% from sales of home heating oil; 12% from the installation and repair of heating and air conditioning equipment and ancillary services; and 10% from the sale of other petroleum products.
 We provide home heating equipment repair service 24 hours a day, seven days a week, 52 weeks a year.
 These services are an integral part of our heating oil business, and are intended to maximize customer satisfaction and loyalty.

-In fiscal 2007, sales to residential customers represented 86% of the retail heating oil gallons sold and 93% of heating oil gross profits.
+In fiscal 2008, sales to residential customers represented 87% of the retail heating oil gallons sold and 94% of heating oil gross profits.

-We have operations and markets in the following states:
+We have operations and markets in the following states, regions and counties:

-Connecticut

-Fairfield

-New Haven
+Connecticut Fairfield New Haven Middlesex Litchfield Hartford Maryland Baltimore Harford Cecil Anne Arundel Carroll Howard Montgomery Prince George's Calvert Charles Frederick

+Massachusetts

+Suffolk

+Norfolk

+Essex

+Bristol

 Middlesex

-Litchfield

-Hartford

-Maryland
+Barnstable

+Plymouth

+Worcester

+New Jersey

-Baltimore Harford Cecil Anne Arundel Carroll Howard Montgomery Prince George's Calvert Charles Frederick Massachusetts Suffolk Norfolk Essex Bristol Middlesex Barnstable Plymouth Worcester New Jersey Salem Gloucester Camden Burlington Ocean Monmouth Somerset Middlesex Mercer Hunterdon Union Hudson Bergen Essex Passaic Sussex Morris
+Salem Gloucester Camden Burlington Ocean Monmouth Somerset Middlesex Mercer Hunterdon Union Hudson Bergen Essex Passaic Sussex Morris Warren

-Warren

-New York Dutchess Ulster Orange Westchester Putnam Nassau Suffolk Bronx Queens Kings Richmond New York Pennsvlvania Philadelphia Bucks Montgomery Chester Lancaster Lebanon Lehigh Northampton Berks Monroe Dauphin Cumberland York
+New York

+Dutchess

+Ulster

+Orange

+Westchester

+Putnam

+Nassau

+Suffolk

+Bronx

+Queens

+Kings

+Richmond

+New York

+Pennsylvania

+Philadelphia

+Bucks

+Montgomery

+Chester

+Lancaster

+Lebanon

+Lehigh

+Northampton

+Berks

+Monroe

+Dauphin

+Cumberland

+York

-Rhode Island Providence Kent Washington Newport Bristol Virginia Loudoun Prince William Fauquier Stafford
+Rhode Island Providence Kent Washington Newport Bristol

-Arlington Fairfax
+Virginia Loudoun Prince William Fauquier Stafford Arlington Fairfax